bids-standard/bids-specification/src/02-common-principles.md

 -   Dates can be shifted by a random number of days for privacy protection reasons.
-    To distinguish real dates from shifted dates always use year 1925 or earlier when including shifted years.
+    To distinguish real dates from shifted dates, always use year 1925 or earlier when including shifted years.
     For longitudinal studies dates MUST be shifted by the same number of days within each subject to maintain the interval information.